 Hamptons Artists Hall of Fame

 The Hamptons region has long been recognized as a Mecca for the creation and patronage of fine art.
 Currently over 1,500 artists reside in the region.
-We recognize and salute a handful of well respected and much-accomplished East End based artists (both living and posthumously) who will be inducted into HFAF 2024 Hamptons Artists Hall of Fame.
+We recognize and salute a handful of well respected and much-accomplished East End based artists (both living and posthumously) who will be inducted into HFAF Hamptons Artists Hall of Fame each year.
 The purpose of the HOF is to highlight, as well as to invite, a rediscovery for those esteemed local artists who have not fully received the national fame and recognition they deserve.

 Herman Cherry (1909-1992)